 Heavier appliances, such as those operating heating devices or motor-driven devices, usually have a grounded plug with three prongs.
 Light-duty appliances, such as lamps, are unlikely to have grounded three-prong plugs.

-Yes, this too is sometimes seen in older homes.
+This too is sometimes seen in older homes.
 When you find an outlet that has vertical slots exactly the same width, it means you are probably looking at wiring that is quite old.
-These unpolarized outlets can be very inconvenient, since polarized plugs will not even fit into them.
+These unpolarized outlets can be very inconvenient since polarized plugs will not even fit into them.
 It's a good idea to have an electrician replace these outlets with proper polarized outlets.